top of page

 What Sets Us Apart?

-From community healing circles to construction workforce training, The RARE Place creates culturally relevant, results-driven programming that prepares people to build capacity, capital, and legacy.
-We partner with business leaders, developers, and educators to ensure the doors we open don’t just lead to jobs, they lead to ownership, stability, and generational wealth.
+We create culturally relevant, results-driven programming that prepares people to build capacity, capital, and legacy.
+We partner with business leaders, developers, and educators to ensure the doors we open don't just lead to jobs; they lead to ownership, stability, and generational wealth.

 Group Planting a Tree